jitpack/jitpack.io/README.md

 ## Immutable artifacts #

 Public repository artifacts on JitPack are immutable after 7 days of publishing.
+You will see an indicator in the list of versions when a build becomes frozen (snowflake icon).
 Withing the first 7 days they can be re-built to fix any release issues.
 Even then we recommend creating a patch release instead.

 JitPack will also keep hosting artifacts after the originating git repository is deleted.